The evolution of stellar triples: The most common evolutionary pathways: Introduction

 The evolution of single stars and binaries have been studied extensively, but this is not the case for the evolution of stellar triples.
-The evolution of triples iss complicated as it is a combination of stellar evolution, stellar interactions and three-body dynamics \citep[see][for a review]{Too16}.
+The evolution of triples iss complicated as it is a combination of stellar evolution, stellar interactions, and three-body dynamics \citep[see][for a review]{Too16}.
 An example of the latter are Lidov-Kozai (LK) cycles \citep{Lid62,Koz62} in which secular gravitational effects induce eccentricity oscillations in the inner binary system \citep[see][for a comprehensive review]{Nao16}.
-However, realistic stellar triples are not purely gravitational systems, because stars are objects with finite sizes and lifetimes, and non-static natures (e.g. evolving masses and radii).
-Due to stellar evolution, a triple can move in or out of the regime where three-body dynamics modify the system \citep[e.g.][]{Fab07, Per12, Sha13, Ham13, Mic14,Ant17, Too18b, Ham19b, Ham19c}.
+However, realistic stellar triples are not purely gravitational systems because stars are objects with finite sizes and lifetimes and they have non-static natures (e.g. evolving masses and radii).
+Due to stellar evolution, a triple can move in or out of the regime where three-body dynamics modifies the system \citep[e.g.][]{Fab07, Per12, Sha13, Ham13, Mic14,Ant17, Too18b, Ham19b, Ham19c, Fra19, Fra19b}.
 Therefore, to study the evolution of stellar triples consistently, stellar evolution and a full treatment of dynamics need to be taken into account simultaneously.
 Here we present the systematic exploration of the evolution of stellar triples with low and intermediate mass stars.
-What are the common evolutionary channels that these triple systems evolve through?
-Which evolutionary pathways are open to triples that are not open to isolated binaries, and how common are these channels?
+We address what the common evolutionary channels are that these triple systems evolve through and estimate how common these channels are.
+In particular we discuss which evolutionary pathways are open to triples that are not open to isolated binaries.
 We address these questions using a population synthesis approach with the triple evolution code \texttt{TRES} \citep{Too16}.
 In Sect.\,\ref{sec:met} we outline our model assumptions for the initial populations of triples and their evolution.
-We discuss the five most common evolutionary channels and their demographics in Sect.\,\ref{sec:res}, and their dependence on our model assumptions in Sect.\,\ref{sec:discussion}.
+We discuss the five most common evolutionary channels and their demographics in Sect.\,\ref{sec:res}, as well as their dependence on our model assumptions in Sect.\,\ref{sec:discussion}.
 We summarise our findings in Sect.\,\ref{sec:concl}.